top of page

 HS codes in Uzbekistan

 If you are exporting to Uzbekistan on DDP terms, you may use the Integrated Tariff Interactive Service of the Customs Committee of Uzbekistan to assess your duties and taxes payable in Uzbekistan.
 Through this government database of HS codes, you can find out about duty and tax rates as well as the procedures and documentation applicable to your shipment.
 However, our best advice is to employ the services of a professional customs broker, especially if you are dealing with special products that require application for permits from government authorities in Uzbekistan.
-This will help you take the guesswork out of the customs clearance process and avoid unintended costs and delays.
+This will help you take the guesswork out of the customs clearance process in Uzbekistan and avoid unintended costs and delays.

-About Delta Global Solutions
+Why Choose Delta Global Solutions

 bottom of page